Should I File a Personal Injury Claim in Massachusetts if I Have Pain

 Finally, you need to have suffered quantifiable damages.
 The easiest ones to calculate are financial in nature — for instance, medical bills or lost wages.

 Duty of care and damages are often the easiest of the elements of negligence to prove.
 Many personal injury cases hinge on the ability to establish a breach of duty and causation.
 Proving causation usually requires presenting medical evidence and documentation linking your injury to the accident or event.
 The steps an injured person takes after an accident are often critical when it comes to negotiating with an insurer or filing a personal injury claim.

 If you are in pain but were in an accident six or seven months ago and failed to seek medical treatment, you have probably jeopardized your injury claim.
 If you are ever in an accident, such as a car crash or a fall down a flight of broken stairs, you should see a doctor immediately.
 Linking your injury to the incident is vital whether you hope to settle with an insurance company or file a personal injury lawsuit.
-Our Boston personal injury lawyers will want to work closely with your healthcare providers from the outset of your case.
+Our Boston personal injury lawyers and Wakefield pedestrian accident lawyer will want to work closely with your healthcare providers from the outset of your case.

 There is a Deadline in Massachusetts to File a Personal Injury Lawsuit

 Another important consideration is when to file a lawsuit.
 In Massachusetts, the statute of limitations governs when an injured victim is entitled to file a lawsuit.
 Outside of very specific exceptions, a lawsuit must be filed within three years of the date of the accident.
 If you procrastinated or just managed your pain for too long, you might have missed the deadline to file a court case.